 Healthy children are ready to learn, and in order to ensure that your child is ready to begin his/her day, a staff member will conduct a daily health check to identify signs and symptoms of illness in order to intervene early.
-Daily Health checks must be done with the parent and child present.
-If any of the symptoms, will ask you to take your child home for the day.
-At home, if you notice any of the following, please do not bring your child to school and call to let us know the reason for your child's absence.
-See Appendix II (page 30) for more specific information about our Medical Exclusion Policy.
+Daily Health Checks must be done with the parent and child present.
+If there are any symptoms, we will ask you to take your child home for the day.
+At home, if you notice any symptoms listed in our Medical Exclusion Policy, please do not bring your child to school and call to let us know the reason for your child's absence.
+See Appendix II for more specific information about our Medical Exclusion Policy.

-COVID-19 and other Health Exclusions will be strictly enforced.
+COVID-19 and other health exclusions will be strictly enforced.
 Due to COVID-19, all daily health checks will occur before entering the classrooms.
 Parents will be screened as well.

 If a determination is made that your child is too ill to remain at school, the parent or the emergency contact person will be called.
 For the comfort of the child and prevention of spreading illness, sick children should be picked up within an hour or less after the parents are notified of the illness.
-It is important that all parents provide their updated cell phone as well as emergency contact information.
+It is important that all parents provide their updated cell phone number as well as emergency contact information.

 Sick children will be placed in the isolation room and be supervised by a member of the Health Team until the child is picked up.
-Parents will be assessed a Late Pick Up Fee of \$5.00 every 15 minutes for picking up past the one hour deadline.
+Parents will be assessed a late pick-up fee of \$1.00 per minute per child for picking up past the one hour deadline.